I discovered SEO in mid-2016 when I was trying to figure out what's the best career option for someone who's in love with the Internet itself.

 Surplus Furniture also produced around 100 keywords ranking on the first page of the SERPS which resulted in the major proportion of traffic.

-Here's the mean distribution of my top-10 performing clients with the 4 metrics.
+Here's the mean distribution of my top-10 performing clients in 2018 with the 4 metrics.

 More performance metrics for the top 11 clients in the following niches: